School Garden Grants

-- Gardening for Grades or Gardening for Nutrition (available for free from Florida Agriculture in the Classroom) must be used.
+- Gardening for Grades, Gardening for Nutrition and/or STEMming Up Gardening (available for free from Florida Agriculture in the Classroom) must be used.
 A pre- and post-test for each lesson used must be administered to the students participating in the project.
 Pre- and post-test results must be included in the final report.
-Pre‐ and post‐tests can be found at the end of each lesson in Gardening for Grades and Gardening for Nutrition, but teachers can create their own tests as long as they coordinate with the lesson.
+Pre‐ and post‐tests can be found at the end of each lesson, but teachers can create their own tests as long as they coordinate with the lesson.

 - If any changes in project or budget are made throughout the project recipients must send an email with changes to firstname.lastname@example.org.